 What did you do for graduation/post graduation?

-I did my graduation in Electrical Engineering and post graduation in Sustainable Energy and Green Technology.
+I did my graduation in Electrical Engineering from Karunya University and post graduation in Sustainable Energy and Green Technology at the University College Dublin.

 How did you end up in such an offbeat, unconventional and uncommon career?